About Her Well Being

 Check out my podcast to hear more of my story.

 If credentials are important to you, see below.

-In 2009, I completed training as a Certified Ayurvedic Educator (CAE) and a Certified Panchakarma Technician (CPT) in 2010 at Kanyakumari Ayurveda & Yoga Center in Glendale, Wisconsin.
-I completed training as a Certified Ayurvedic Practitioner (CAP) in 2012.
+In 2009, I completed training as a Certified Ayurvedic Educator (CAE) and as a Certified Panchakarma Technician (CPT) not including at Kanyakumari Ayurveda & Yoga Center in Glendale, Wisconsin (closed in 2016).
+I completed training as a Certified Ayurvedic Practitioner (CAP).
 I’ve been a Professional Member of the National Ayurvedic Medical Association since 2014.

-The CAE and CAP training included over 1500 hours of training including Western and Eastern Anatomy & Physiology; not including a year-long supervised internship with a senior practitioner.
+The CAE and CAP training included over 1500 hours of training including Western and Eastern Anatomy & Physiology.
+That doesn’t include a year-long supervised internship with a Senior Practitioner.
 The CPT training included over 100 hours of training not including a supervised internship with the Panchakarma Director.
 Kanyakumari Ayurveda was a NAMA-accredited school of Ayurveda & Yoga as was all of their professional programs.

 After I graduated, I was an assistant teacher for Kanyakumari’s Ayurvedic Health Counselor program from 2013 to 2015 and supervised Ayurvedic Health Counselor interns until 2018.
 I’m a founding member of the Milwaukee Ayurveda Collective based at A Space for Change where I see Ayurveda and yoga clients.

 I completed a Yoga Alliance-approved 200-hour yoga teacher training in 2008 at the Kripalu Center for Yoga & Health (Stockbridge, MA) and have been teaching ever since; first in Chicago and now here in Milwaukee.
 I expect to graduate from their 300-hour yoga teacher training by the end of 2021.